ssimicro/SplunkModularInputsJavaFramework/kafka/appServer/static/README.md

 ## Configuration

-As this is a Modular Input , you can then configure your AMQP inputs via Manager->Data Inputs->Kafka.
+As this is a Modular Input , you can then configure your Kafka inputs via Manager->Data Inputs->Kafka.
 The field entry should be straightforward and intuitive for anyone with basic experience with Kafka / Zookeeper.

 ## Logging